chongdashu/puzzlescript-analyze/README.txt

 	- [ ] Number of colors used for objects.
 	- [ ] Size of objects.
 	- [ ] Rating (where possible)
+- [x] Handle startloop and endloop in rules.
 - [X] Parsing the "Sounds" section.
 - [x] Parsing the "CollisionLayers" section.
 - [x] Parsing the "WinConditions" section.